ShubhamS32/Mobile3-Notes/androidNotes/Wifi-mobile-debugger-setup.md

-We know how to use the mobile for debugging using the  usb connection.
+We know how to use the mobile for debugging using the  usb connection. </br>
-We even know how to run an apk file by transferring the apk through airdroid .
+We even know how to run an apk file by transferring the apk through airdroid .</br>

 NOW lets know to use a new method of debugging without the use of the cables or airdroid , but you need to use few of the terminal commands to do the setup.

-*Step 1:* Connect your mobile using the usb cable. (make sure you can see the device in the eclipse in the device tab).
+####Step 1:#### Connect your mobile using the usb cable. (make sure you can see the device in the eclipse in the device tab).

 *Step 2:* Open the terminal and go to directory “android-sdk-mac_x86/platforms-tools/” or type  this command
 		cd android-sdk-mac_x86/platform-tools/